complexrehabsystems/ShoppingCart_Interview/README.md

 ```

-These operations are specified in a set of unit tests, and the project is complete when all unit tests are passing.
+All cart operations are specified in a set of unit tests, and the project is complete when all unit tests are passing.

-After implementing code to pass all of the provided tests, please:
+After implementing code to pass the provided tests, please:
 - A) Suggest unit tests that you think should be added.
 - B) Propose a way to add the generalized concept of a Discount to the ShoppingCart
   - e.g. percentage off cart total, buy one get one free, etc